videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 tried to actually write at a distance, using one-to-one mapping of letters of the alphabet into wires which sounds terribly impractical.
-Around that time, thanks to Braille we understood that language could be coded in a form different from how it sounds (or written).
-Morse Code was the next step to improve our telegraphs, and to understand that we don't have to write-at-a-distance to have actual long distance communications.
+Around that time, thanks to Braille we understood that language could be coded in a form different from how it sounds (or how it is written).
+Morse Code was the next step in improving our telegraphs, and to understand that we don't have to write-at-a-distance to have actual long distance communications.
 Thanks to Claude Shannon and the many smart people before him, we managed to escape from the problems of the _telegraph_ direct metaphor and build whole discipline of Information Theory.
 We know that information must be encoded first, then sent into a channel, to be decoded at the other end of the channel so the destination receives it.

 ## Metaphors and Code ##